Reliable Cellular Automata with Self-Organization: Cellular automata

-The advantage of this notation is that the pair $(x,y)$ will not be confused with the open interval traditionally denoted $(x,y)$ and that the text editor program will not complain about unbalanced parentheses.
-We will use the same notation for intervals of integers: the context will make it clear, whether $[a,b]$ or $[a,b]\cap \ZZ$ is understood.
-Given a set $A$ of space or space-time and a real number $c$, we write
+The standard mathematical notation for open intervals and for pairs is the same; we hope that the context will make the meaning always clear.
+We will use the same notation for intervals of integers as for those of real numbers: the context will make it clear, whether \( \clint{a}{b} \) or \( \clint{a}{b}\cap \bbZ \) is understood.
+Given a set \( A \) of space or space-time and a real number \( c \), we write